Cale-Torino/ATTiny412_Magnetic_Reed_Notifier/README.md

 700/4 = 175 hours = 7 days roughly

+However the voltage does drop below 3v when the battery gets low.

+Luckily the ATTINY412 and WL102-341 can operate below 3v.

 I am using **4MHz clock at 3.3V = 1.2mA** to get a rough `1mA` consumption amount running 24/7 in `Active Mode`.

+# Index
+- Power Consumption
+- Other Notes (ATTINY412)
+- Versions
+- Components
+- Transmitter Details
+- Problems and fixes
+-

 # Power Consumption